jecuervo30/popricinus/README.md

 ## OVERVIEW
-This repository contains the command-line workflows, and configuration files used for the genomic and phylogenetic analyses presented in **Genomic population of *Ixodes ricinus* reveals the presence of a genetic cline suggestive of climate adaptation**.
+This repository contains the command-line workflows, and configuration files used for the genomic and phylogenetic analyses presented in **Genomic population of *Ixodes ricinus* reveals the presence of a genetic cline suggestive of climate adaptation** [Reference].

 The analyses include sequence processing, variant filtering, population structure, phylogenetic, demographic, gene flow, and positive selection analyses, together with validation tests to assess potential sources of error and analytical biases.